zilliztech/zdoc/docs/tutorials/payment-billing/view-invoice.md

 ![Vp6Rwz3Eph1IuXbQgKScVcSEnZg](/img/Vp6Rwz3Eph1IuXbQgKScVcSEnZg.png)

-- **Billing Cycle:** Typically a month-long period (e.g., Jan 01, 2024 - Jan 31, 2024) during which you are billed for using Zilliz Cloud services.
+- **Billing Cycle:** Typically a month-long period starting at 00:00:00 (UTC) on the first day of the previous month and ending at 23:59:59 (UTC) on the last day of that month.
+For example, Zilliz Cloud issues the invoice for August on September 1, 2024, with the billing period running from August 1, 2024, at 00:00:00 (UTC) to August 31, 2024, at 23:59:59 (UTC).
 Charges accumulate for your usage throughout this period and your invoice status remains “**unbilled**”.

 - **Data of Issue:** The date your invoice is generated.
 On this day, the invoice status changes to “**unpaid**,” and payment can be made.
 If you have added a payment method (e.g., credit card or marketplace subscription), it will be charged automatically.
 Upon successful payment, the invoice status updates to “**paid**”.
 In case of a failed payment, notification emails will be sent to the **Organization Owner(s)** and **Billing Admin(s)**.